 We love our garden.
+We even used this Formboss’s product in enhancing the aesthetic of your garden and improving the value of our property!
 But it’s taken a while to get it child-friendly in the sense that it’s safe, plus attractive for our little gremlins to play freely.

 Since the pandemic hit, and we spent a lot of time at home, we have grown to love our garden even more.

 The last few months has seen our garden become an extended part of our house.
 It’s been used as a place to let off steam, somewhere to excersise, to play, to relax, to entertain, to eat, to cool off.

 We count ourselves very lucky that we have this space to use, and we have looked after it during the pandemic.

 What Does Your Perfect Garden Look Like?